LHNCBC/loinc-equivalence-classes/README.md

 sheets.
 Note that there are different templates for each LOINC class.

-## Notes on importing the relma database
+## Notes on importing the RELMA database
 Download and install the RELMA program.
 The database file gets placed in C:\Users\Public\Documents\RELMA\RELMA.MDB.
 Open MS SQL Server Management Studio, and delete the existing tables from database "relma" (for each table,